Camden County, North Carolina: Education

-There are five schools in Camden County: Grandy Primary School, Camden Intermediate School, Camden Middle School, Camden County High School, and Camden Early College.
+There are five schools in Camden County Schools: Grandy Primary School, Camden Intermediate School, Camden Middle School, Camden County High School, and Camden Early College.
 However, one other former school lies in Shiloh.
 It was a community school for the Shiloh area.
 The Shiloh School sign is still visible on the top of the facade at the front of the building.